rr1017/AMLS_21-22-_SN21213556/README.md

   * **image**: A folder containing all 3000 images from the brain MRI tumour dataset available at "Sartaj Bhuvaji, Ankita Kadam, Prajakta Bhumkar, Sameer Dedge, and Swati Kanchan, “Brain Tumor
 Classification (MRI).”
 Kaggle, 2020, doi: 10.34740/KAGGLE/DSV/1183165"

-To run the algorithms developed for this porject simply follow the instructions given on the "Script.ipynb" file.
+To run the algorithms developed for this project simply follow the instructions given on the "Script.ipynb" file.